rpatelCERN/NeuroFlowTakeHome/README.md

 * Mixed anxiety and depression

-The diagnosis profile can be used to more accurately suggest a personalized pathway of NeuroFlow excercises and recommend activities for the patient.
-For the provider, NeuroFlow can then provide detailed feedback on adjusting the treatment plan based on the patient diagnosis profile and see how the provider agrees with the measured profile!
-We can then adjust the learning algorithm based on provider feedback.
+The diagnosis profile can be used to more accurately suggest a personalized pathway of NeuroFlow exercises and recommend activities for the patient.
+For the provider, NeuroFlow can then provide detailed feedback on adjusting the treatment plan based on the patient diagnosis profile and see how the provider agrees with the measured profile.
+We (if you hire me!) can then adjust the learning algorithm based on provider feedback to  more accurately predict a diagnosis.

-#Part 2
+# Part 2
 From Neuroflow:
 "We’d like to see how you design and write SQL for the given questions.
 Often our business counterparts will ask us for a quick query to answer a question.
 In this case, the questions are: